 We first describe the experimental phase diagram of our system which provides the basis for the following kinetic studies on protein crystallization.
-Our studies of globular proteins in solutions containing multivalent metal ions have revealed complex phase behavior including reentrant condensation (RC), metastable liquid-liquid phase separation (LLPS) and crystallization.
-34,37-43 A similar experimental phase diagram, like the one shown in Fig. 2, has been observed for several proteins in solution in the presence of trivalent metal ions.
-The physical mechanism of this RC behavior is due to the effective charge inversion of proteins and a cation-mediated attraction, presumably by intermolecular bridges of multivalent cations.38,44 With an isoelectric point below 7, the proteins used in our work are acidic at a neutral pH.
+Our studies of globular proteins in solutions containing multivalent metal ions have revealed complex phase behavior including reentrant condensation (RC), metastable liquidliquid phase separation (LLPS) and crystallization 34,37-43.
+A similar experimental phase diagram, like the one shown in Figure 2, has been observed for several proteins in solution in the presence of trivalent metal ions.
+The physical mechanism of this RC behavior is due to the effective charge inversion of proteins and a cation-mediated attraction, presumably by intermolecular bridges of multivalent cations .
+With an isoelectric point below 7, the proteins used in our work are acidic at neutral pH.
 At low salt concentrations, proteins carry negative net charges, and the electrostatic repulsion stabilizes the solution.
-When trivalent metal ions are added into the solution, the binding of metal ions to the carboxyl groups on the protein surface reduces the effective net charge.
-Above a certain salt concentration c^ , electrostatic repulsion is not strong enough to balance the attractive potential, and samples phase separate and become turbid ("regime II").
-The interesting observation for this system is that with a further increase in salt concentration, the continuous binding of metal ions to the protein surface leads to a charge inversion, which again establishes the long-range electrostatic repulsion.
-Therefore above a second boundary (experimentally rather broad), c^{} , the solutions become completely clear again.
-The charge inversion and the effective attraction mediated via multivalent metal ions have been further investigated by experiments, simulations and theoretical studies.
-41,42,44-46
+Adding trivalent metal ions into the solution, the binding of metal ions to the carboxyl groups on the protein surface reduces the effective net charge.
+Above a certain salt concentration $c^$ , electrostatic repulsion is not strong enough to balance the attractive potential, and samples phase separate and become turbid ("regime II").
+The interesting observation of this system is that with further increasing salt concentration, the continuous binding of metal ions to the protein surface leads to a charge inversion, which again establishes the long range electrostatic repulsion.
+Therefore above a second boundary (experimentally rather broad), $c^{}$ , the solutions become completely clear again.
+The charge inversion and the effective attraction mediated via multivalent metal ions have been further investigated by experiments, simulations and theoretical studies 41,42,44-46.

-Previous studies on β-lactoglobulin (BLG) systems with divalent salts ZnCl2 and CdCl2 showed a similar experimental phase behavior (Fig. 2).31,47 For these divalent salts, the samples above a certain salt concentration become gradually less turbid, but not completely clear again, and this transition zone is denoted as pseudo-c.
-Both boundaries induced by CdCl2 and ZnCl2 are remarkably similar as shown in Fig. 2.
-In comparison to the trivalent salt YCl3, both transitions are
+Previous studies on $\beta$ -lactoglobulin (BLG) systems with divalent salts ZnCl2 and CdCl2 showed a similar experimental phase behavior (Figure 2) .
+For these divalent salts, the samples above a certain salt concentration become gradually less turbid, but not completely clear again, and this transition zone is denoted as $pseudo-c^{}$ .
+Both boundaries induced by CdCl2 and ZnCl2 are remarkably similar as shown in Figure 2.
+In comparison to the trivalent salt YCl3, both transitions are shifted towards higher salt concentrations .
+Although the reentrant effect is not complete, a charge inversion with increasing divalent salt concentration has been observed in both cases (S.I., Figure S1).
+Note that the phase behavior shown in Figure 2 was observed for BLG only, but not for bovine or human serum albumin (data not shown), which suggests a more specific interaction between these divalent ions and BLG.